The Dogs of War (film): Plot

-To transport the group and equipment to the coast of Zangaro, Shannon hires a small freighter and crew.
-At sea, the team is joined by a force of Zangaran exiles trained as soldiers by a former mercenary colleague.
-Once ashore in a night attack, the mercenaries and their troops use their array of weapons to attack the military garrison where Kimba lives.
-Drew bursts into a shack in the barracks' courtyard and finds only a young woman with a baby; when he turns to leave without harming them, she shoots him in the back with a pistol.
-After the mercenaries storm the burning, bullet-scarred ruins of the garrison, Shannon blasts his way into Kimba's mansion.
-There he finds Kimba stuffing packs of bills into a briefcase; when a whimpering Kimba offers Shannon some of the money to spare his life, Shannon kills him.
+Shannon hires a small freighter and crew to transport the cadre to Zangaro and are joined at sea by a force of Zangaran exiles trained by a former mercenary colleague.
+The force lands at night and attacks the military garrison where Kimba lives.
+Drew encounters a young woman with a baby in the barracks courtyard, and she shoots him in the back with a pistol.
+The mercenaries storm the burning, bullet-scarred ruins of the garrison and Shannon blasts his way into Kimba's mansion.
+Kimba, caught stuffing packs of bills into a briefcase, tries to bribe Shannon, but Shannon kills him.

-The following morning, Endean arrives by helicopter with Colonel Bobi and they enter the presidential residence, where they find Shannon and Dr. Okoye awaiting their overdue arrival.
-Shannon introduces Dr. Okoye as Zangaro's new president, who tells Colonel Bobi that he is under arrest, and when Endean protests ("This whole country's bought and paid for!"), Shannon tells him, "You're going to have to buy it all over again," and silences him by shooting Bobi.
-Shannon, Derek, and Michel load Drew's body onto a Land Rover, in line with the toast they drank on planning the operation "Everyone comes home".
-The film concludes with the mercenaries driving through the deserted streets of Clarence until they are out of frame.
+Endean arrives in the moring by helicopter with Colonel Bobi.
+Inside the presidential residence they find Shannon and Dr. Okoye waiting.
+Shannon introduces Dr. Okoye as Zangaro's new president, who tells Colonel Bobi that he is under arrest.
+Endean's protest ("This whole country's bought and paid for!") is met by Shannon telling him, "You're going to have to buy it all over again."
+Shannon shoots Bobi, and with Derek, and Michel load Drew's body onto a Land Rover.
+The mercenaries drive through the deserted streets of Clarence.